AdobeDocs/workfront-fusion.en/help/workfront-fusion/notepad.md

 recommendations: noDisplay, noCatalog
 ---

-This section contains the following articles:
+This section contains the following articles:-->